BEON Performance

 The user flow for creating a model

-I explored different ways to present this feature, from a traditional calendar view to a streamlined list format, ensuring usability and clarity.
-The key challenge was balancing familiarity with functionality—the interface needed to be intuitive while encouraging users to engage deeply with their progress and mindset development.
+I explored several ways to present the feature, from a traditional calendar to a streamlined list.
+The challenge was balancing familiar patterns with enough structure to encourage meaningful reflection.

 Insights